-The USF College of Public Health graduated 136 future public health professionals on Saturday, Aug.
-4. Sixty-four students* received a bachelor’s degree, 68 a master’s degree and four were awarded doctorates.
+The USF College of Public Health graduated 122 future public health professionals on Saturday, Aug.
+4. Fifty-eight students received a bachelor’s degree, 60 a master’s degree and four were awarded doctorates.

 From the pinning ceremony for the undergraduates held Friday morning, Aug.
 3, to the graduation celebration held for the graduate students later that afternoon, the themes of the day were passion, practice and perseverance.

 “If you were anything like me, public health was not something you thought existed until you started thinking not about what you wanted to be, but what you wanted to do,” said Dr. Tricia Penniecook, vice dean for education in the COPH, in her welcome remarks to the graduate students and their families.
 “Help people, cure disease, change the world—that’s where public health comes into the picture.
 I encourage you to keep this passion and enthusiasm for changing the world wherever you are.”